 David Reuben Clerkships

 These clerkships are generously funded by Mr. David Reuben, a long-time ALDF supporter, who shares our mission of protecting the lives and advancing the interests of animals through the legal system.
-Through these clerkship positions, Mr. Reuben’s unflinching and selfless commitment to protecting non-human animals is recognized and honored.
 Since 2007, 17 outstanding law students have benefited from this unique opportunity to be trained by top ALDF experts in animal law.
 Included are just of few of the testimonials we’ve received over the years highlighting the impact that the David Reuben Legal Clerkships have had on the next generation of animal lawyers.